“Last one there is a rotten egg!” How many times have you heard this or some variation of it on the playground?

 Challenge on with WeStretch!

-Recently, WeStretch has also added the leaderboards, which shows how you rank up in comparison to all the stretchers world-wide.
+Recently, WeStretch has also added leaderboards, which show how you rank up in comparison to all the stretchers worldwide.
 There are options to see who has the most consecutive days, the most stretching routines completed, and even who has stretched for the most minutes overall!
 One of our users has often DOUBLED how much she stretches in striving to be first across all leaderboards!